-- 3. The TAT has published periodic guidance to faculty, staff and students regarding the following: - a. how to recognize and report aberrant or potentially harmful behavior that may represent a threat to the community; - b. policies and procedures for the assessment of individuals whose behavior may present a threat; - c. appropriate means of intervention with such individuals; - d. college/system action to resolve potential threats; and - e. to whom on the college's threat assessment team, or through what method, potentially threatening behavior should be reported. - E. Reporting or responding to threats or incidents of workplace violence: - 1.
-Employee and student responsibilities should include: - a.
-Reporting incidents or threats of violence to their immediate supervisor, Human Resource Office, Campus Community Resource Officers/Security, Threat Assessment Team members, or Dean of Students office staff. - b.
-Providing Threat Assessment Team members, Community Resource Officers, Security or Dean of Students with a copy of any Protective Orders from a court so that appropriate enforcement activities occur. - c.
-No person who, in good faith, reports threatening or otherwise troubling behavior in accordance with this policy will be subject to retaliation. - 2.
-Management Responsibilities include: - a.
-Members of the Threat Assessment Team coordinate Workforce Violence Prevention. - b.
+Reporting or responding to threats or incidents of workplace violence:

+- A. Employee and student responsibilities should include: - 1.
+Reporting incidents or threats of violence to their immediate supervisor, Human Resource Office, Campus Community Resource Officers/Security, Threat Assessment Team members, or Dean of Students office staff. - 2.
+Providing Threat Assessment Team members, Community Resource Officers, Security or Dean of Students with a copy of any Protective Orders from a court so that appropriate enforcement activities occur. - 3.
+No person who, in good faith, reports threatening or otherwise troubling behavior in accordance with this policy will be subject to retaliation. - B. Management Responsibilities include: - 1.
+Members of the Threat Assessment Team coordinate Workforce Violence Prevention. - 2.
 The TAT serves as the Violence Prevention Committee (VPC) and complies with § 23-9.2:10 of the Code of Virginia.
 The Threat Assessment Team remains able to quickly receive information about, assess, and respond to potential threats that are reported in accordance with its policies, and to determine corrective actions and prepare necessary reports on given situations.
-TAT/VPC publishes education and prevention information and recommend ways to, (1) respond to incidents, (2) investigate all reported incidents of workplace violence, and (3) determine the appropriate response and the actions necessary to address a particular situation. - 3.
-Threat Assessment Team Responsibilities include: - a.
-Establishing or utilizing existing relationships with local and state lawenforcement agencies as well as mental health agencies to ensure compliance with § 23-9.2:10 of the Code of Virginia, and expedite assessment and intervention with individuals whose behavior may present a threat to campus safety. - b.
+TAT/VPC publishes education and prevention information and recommend ways to, (1) respond to incidents, (2) investigate all reported incidents of workplace violence, and (3) determine the appropriate response and the actions necessary to address a particular situation. - C. Threat Assessment Team Responsibilities include: - 1.
+Establishing or utilizing existing relationships with local and state law-enforcement agencies as well as mental health agencies to ensure compliance with § 23-9.2:10 of the Code of Virginia, and expedite assessment and intervention with individuals whose behavior may present a threat to campus safety. - 2.
 Upon a preliminary determination that an individual poses a threat of violence to self or others, or exhibits significantly disruptive behavior or need for assistance, a threat assessment team may obtain criminal history record information, as provided in Virginia Code §§ 19.2-389 and 19.2-389.1, and health records, as provided in § 32.1-127.1:03.
-In these cases, the student, staff member, faculty member, individual or respondent may be asked to participate in a mental health evaluation or assessment of dangerousness as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others.
+In these cases the student, staff member, faculty member, individual or respondent may be asked to participate in a mental health evaluation or assessment of dangerousness as part of a threat assessment process, and receive approval from the mental health evaluator that they are not a risk to themselves or others.
 The mental health evaluator may be responsible for obtaining and reviewing any mental health records.

-c.
-No member of a threat assessment team shall disclose any criminal history record information or health information obtained pursuant to this section or otherwise use any record of an individual beyond the purpose for which such disclosure was made to the threat assessment team.
+3. No member of a threat assessment team shall disclose any criminal history record information or health information obtained pursuant to this section or otherwise use any record of an individual beyond the purpose for which such disclosure was made to the threat assessment team.
 Va.
 Code § 23-9.2:10(E).